 Rice bran oil is a versatile oil used for various cooking methods due to its high smoke point.
 It is commonly used in Asian cuisine and is particularly popular in deep-frying, stir-frying, and sautéing.
 Rice bran oil is also a good choice for high-heat grilling, roasting, and baking, making it a good all-purpose oil for many dishes.

 On the other hand, olive oil has a lower smoke point and is best used in moderate-heat cooking methods.
-Extra-virgin olive oil is best used for dressings, dips, marinades, and finishing oil.
+Extra-virgin olive oil is best used for dressings, dips, marinades, and finishing oils.
 It can also be used for sautéing and baking, but it’s not suitable for deep-frying or high-heat grilling.
 Due to its higher smoke point, refined olive oil is ideal for high-heat cooking methods such as deep-frying, making it a good choice for dishes that require a high smoke point.

 A guide to the flavor profiles and culinary uses